Kamui-Jiao/DSC180B-Project/README.md

 # DSC180B-Project
-The data we have are grabbed from the /teams directory: malware and test-apps.
+The data we have are grabbed from the /teams directory: malware and popular-apps.

-The purpose is to perform search on each software folder to find its smali files and perform method-call analysis to get holistic information of specific software and finally build a improved MAMADroid to classify the ware to be benign or not.
+The purpose is to perform search on each software folder to find its smali files and perform method-call analysis to build markov chain and get holistic information of specific software and finally build a improved MAMADroid to classify specific ware to be benign or malware.

 It consists process_smali() to parse smali file and generate call-analysis.

-To run it, execute python run.py <targets>. targets including 'feature', 'analysis', 'test'
+To run it, execute python run.py <targets>.
+Targets including 'feature', 'model', 'analysis', 'test'

 ### Responsibilities

-* Jian Jiao developed code which parsing content, generates features.
+* Jian Jiao developed code which parses content, generates features, builds model, perform analysis, improve model, generate results.
 * Zihan Qin developed report and help partner to test code and debug.

 ### Project Webpage